-General License Banks must at all times maintain (i) a paid-in capital of no less than U.S.\$10 million and (ii) an adjusted capital of not less than 8%.
+General License Banks must at all times maintain (i) a paid-in capital of no less than U.S.\$10 million and (ii) an adjusted capital of not less than 8% of total risk-weighted assets.
 The Superintendency has the power to impose additional capital adequacy requirements not contemplated above on any financial institution to secure the stability of Panama's financial system.